keywordsalad/thisfieldwas.green/site/_drafts/imperative-computation.md

 > [`Either`]({{code_repo}}/src/main/scala/green/thisfieldwas/embracingnondeterminism/effects/Either.scala#L122-L156),
 > and [`List`]({{code_repo}}/src/main/scala/green/thisfieldwas/embracingnondeterminism/effects/List.scala#L206-L244) in the sample repository.

 In the above example, I implemented the `Monad` instances using `flatten()`.
-These could alternatively been implemented using `flatMap()`.
+These could alternatively be implemented using `flatMap()`.
 You might try to do this if you wish as an exercise.

 ## Monad laws